Connect with Student Services

 GMH 305

-Kath comes from Cardale, Manitoba and holds a BA in History from Brandon University (2014).
-She's also pursuing a Master of Education in Post-Secondary Studies from Memorial University.
+Kath comes from Cardale, Manitoba and holds a BA in History from Brandon University (2014) and a Master of Education in Post-Secondary Studies from Memorial University (2024).

 In her role, Kath helps students develop their academic skills such as note-taking, reading, studying, and test-taking.
 She spends most of her time helping students develop their time management and organizational skills.
 This is a foundational skill necessary for student success!
 Kath also works with and supports many first-year students in their transition to university.